lauren333/BayesClassifierDemo/README.md

 ---

 ## Testing and Observations
-I tested the classifier on two examples in both English and Spanish with `stop_words=True` and `stop_words=False`:
 - Excluding stop words significantly improved the algorithm's accuracy on unseen messages.
-- Including stop words sometimes caused the model to return neutral results instead of a clear category.
+- Including stop words occasionally caused the model to return neutral or less confident classifications.
-- For both languages, excluding stop words allowed the classifier to categorize messages correctly with higher probability.
+- For both languages, excluding stop words enabled the classifier to assign categories with higher probability and consistency.
-**Conclusion:** Stop word removal improves text classification performance in this scenario.
+- When using more comprehensive and higher-quality dataset files, overall model accuracy improved further demonstrating the importance of dataset depth and quality in machine learning classification tasks.

+**Conclusion:** Stop-word removal and dataset quality both play key roles in enhancing model accuracy and generalization in Naive Bayes text classification.